Finding Purpose in Your Aerial Practice

 #3.
 Set Some Goals

 Do you have goals for your aerial practice?
 For some people goals are the main way they focus their training.
 For other people, goals are a burden and feel like too much pressure or a path to failure if they don’t reach them.
-But a lack of goals can eventually leave you feeling like you are floating in the middle of a sea with no oars.
-If you truly enjoy just showing up and doing whatever your teacher tells you to do, or copying something you saw someone else do, that is fine.
+A lack of goals might eventually leave you feeling like you are floating in the middle of a sea with no oars.
+If you truly enjoy just showing up and doing whatever your teacher tells you to do, or copying something you saw someone else do, great.
+You can stop reading now. lol.
 But at some point that might get boring and you may find yourself bored, purposeless and lost.
 This is a great time to set some goals.
 How do you decide which goals to set?
 Here are some questions to ask yourself:

 • Do I have a sequence of skills that I can do without thinking?